Fiserv/Commerce-Hub/docs/Resources/Master-Data/Transaction-Details.md

 #### Reversal Reason Code

-The below table identifies the valid values of the reason merchant/customer requests for cancel (void).
+The below table identifies the valid values of `reversalReasonCode` the reason merchant/customer requests for cancel (void).

 | Value | Description |
 | ----- | ----- |